cameronmcginley/course-dashboard/README.md

 ## QR Codes

 QR Codes are unique to each course, and will never change (regardless of time or date) **unless** a user modifies a course's name and/or ID.
-This code is what users will scan from the Course Sign-In iOS App to sign into a course.
+This code can be scanned via the default camera app on your phone, which will display a prompt to sign into the course associated with the specific QR code you scanned.

 There are two methods for displaying this code to be scanned: either displaying the code on a screen (from the course's info page), or printing the code onto a paper.
 A small print icon will be displayed on the courses table, and on the info page, which will generate a report containing the QR code which can be saved as a PDF or printed.
 Since the code does not change **unless** a user modifies a course's name and/or ID, this paper does not need to be re-printed.